 Department of Earth & Environment

 The Department of Earth & Environment is the home of diverse research specializations and offers majors and minors related to the study of the Earth and the environment, coupled human-natural systems, and climate change.
 Interdisciplinary research and education is central to the department’s mission, and topics range from understanding how societies and political economies interact with their environment and develop policy in a rapidly changing world, to characterizing the geology, geochemistry, and climate evolution of the Earth at time scales of decades to millions of years.

 Over the next several decades, the integration of the natural and social sciences will play an important role in determining how society tackles the increasingly complex challenges that confront us.
 From global environmental change to energy consumption, from deforestation to global biogeochemistry, and from earthquake prediction to coastal erosion, the integration of human systems with studies of the natural environment will provide one of the key focus areas of our research.
 The department maintains core research strengths in both the natural and social sciences, and includes expertise in remote sensing, surface processes, crustal dynamics, geochemistry, marine science, terrestrial ecology, energy, environmental analyses and policy, human geography, and geographical information systems.
 Scholarly pursuits are rooted at the center of each of these core disciplines and, increasingly, at the interface between new and emerging cross-disciplinary fields in the study of the Earth, environment, and society; including, for example, studies of long-term environmental sustainability.

 The department is strongly aligned with activities in our allied research centers and schools, including the Center for Remote Sensing, the Frederick S. Pardee Center for the Study of the Longer-Range Future, and the Pardee School of Global Studies.

-The Department of Earth & Environment offers two undergraduate degrees:
+The Department of Earth & Environment offers several undergraduate degrees: